 - Stop fertilizing.
 Time your last lawn feeding for six to eight weeks before your first fall frost.1 For Bermudagrass, four to five weeks before the frost date is fine.
 Fertilizing any later can interfere with the natural progression of dormancy and leave your lawn vulnerable in winter.

 - Overseed for winter color.
-Circumvent a brown, dormant lawn by overseeding with a cool-season grass, such as a Pennington perennial ryegrass, that stays green during winter months.
+Circumvent a brown, dormant lawn by overseeding with a cool-season grass, such as Pennington Smart Seed Perennial Ryegrass that stays green during winter months.
 Wait until night temperatures drop and warm-season grass starts losing color.
 Hold off on overseeding just for thinning; do that in spring when active growth returns.

 - Skip dethatching and aerating.
 Dethatching and aerating can help strengthen and improve lawns, but they can be hard on grasses.
 Save these tasks for spring and early summer, when your warm-season lawn is actively growing and can bounce back fast.